Skip to content

 Privacy

 Your code never leaves your machine.
 All analysis runs entirely locally.
-Iris makes network requests only for account management (sign-in, license validation) and the dependents table (npm/PyPI/Go Proxy version checks and GitHub Advisory API for CVEs).
-No code, file contents, or project structure is ever transmitted.
+Iris makes network requests for account management (sign-in, license validation), the dependents table (npm/PyPI/Go Proxy and GitHub Advisory API), and product-use events covering feature usage, enforcement activity (pushes blocked, hook runs), and account operations.
+No source code, file contents, or project structure is ever transmitted.
+Product events can be disabled from your account settings.

 • Contact us